 From Chambless, it, a 35 mile drive through the desert until the old National Trails Highway joins up with Interstate 40.
 Then on to Needles, where you will finally see some signs of life.

 El Garces Fred Harvey Hotel

-Route 66 passes through the center Needles, where a number of old icons can still be seen today, including the recently restored El Garces Fred Harvey Hotel.
+Route 66 passes through the center Needles, where several old icons can still be seen today, including the recently restored El Garces Fred Harvey Hotel.
 The building now serves as an Amtrak Depot also the Needles Area Transit office.
 During its heyday, El Garces boasted 60 guestrooms, a lunchroom, and a dining room.
-El Garces is located at 900 Front Street Needles, California
+El Garces is located at 900 Front Street Needles, California.

 The distance from Victorville to Needles is around 175 miles and is best traveled during the day.
 There are a few services and minimal overnight accommodations along the way, so travelers should plan accordingly.